 Skip to main content

-Recently passed sentencing laws can not be applied to past, final cases, the Fourth Appellate District Court of Appeal ruled June 27.
+Recently passed sentencing laws can not be applied to past, final cases, the Fourth District Court of Appeal ruled June 27.

 The court rejected Tarrell Boyd’s argument that an error with his pretrial credits invalidated his entire sentence.